 People often compare R.M.S.
 Titanic and A.S.
 Hindenburg; there was even a film called Hindenburg: Titanic of the Skies.
-But while both are best remembered for their dramatic disasters, were about the same size, these two passenger ships otherwise had little in common.
+But while both are best remembered for their dramatic disasters, these two passenger ships otherwise had little in common.

 On the anniversary of the sinking of Titanic — April 14-15, 1912 — a brief comparison of the two ships.